-Plastic film is not accepted in the UIC Recycling Program and therefor can not be placed in the Bottles and Cans bins around campus.
+Plastic film is not accepted in the UIC Recycling Program and therefore can not be placed in the Bottles and Cans bins around campus.
 Instead, if you choose to recycle your plastic film, you must take the material to the specialty marked bin in Student Center East, Student Center West, Student Services Building, or the College of Medicine West building to the combined recycling cabinet for batteries, plastic bags, and spent writing instruments.

 Additionally, you may recycle any plastic film (not just the bags from the grocery store) at your local grocery store or big box retailer.